Special Weather Statement issued for Henry by NWS - NewsBreak

 Special Weather Statement issued for Henry by NWS

-Effective: 2021-08-22 21:43:00 CDT Expires: 2021-08-22 22:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Henry A strong thunderstorm will impact portions of central Henry, northwestern Clay, southwestern Randolph and southern Quitman Counties through 1115 PM EDT/1015 PM CDT/ At 1042 PM EDT/942 PM CDT/, Doppler radar was tracking a strong thunderstorm over Richards Crossroads, or 12 miles southwest of Eufaula, moving southeast at 15 mph.
+Effective: 2021-08-22 21:01:00 CDT Expires: 2021-08-22 21:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Henry Strong thunderstorms will impact portions of northern Henry County in southeastern Alabama, Clay, Randolph, northwestern Calhoun, Quitman and northwestern Terrell Counties in southwestern Georgia through 1045 PM EDT/945 PM CDT/ At 1001 PM EDT/901 PM CDT/, Doppler radar was tracking strong thunderstorms along a line extending from 9 miles west of Lumpkin to Georgetown to near Gaino to near Pickett.
+Movement was southeast at 25 mph.
 HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Abbeville, Fort Gaines, Cuthbert, Shorterville, Walter F. George Lock And Dam, Wire Bridge, Walter F George Lake, Bonapartes Retreat, Edwin, Standleys Store, Watson Crossroads, Scottsboro Crossroads, Double Bridges, Crossroads, Ricks Place, Pecan, Graball, Dancey, Thomas Mill Creek and Hatcher.
+Locations impacted include Abbeville, Fort Gaines, Georgetown, Cuthbert, Shellman, Bellville, Shorterville, Wire Bridge, Carnegie, Watson Crossroads, Scottsboro Crossroads, Ricks Place, Pecan, Thomas Mill Creek, Hatcher, Morris, Bethel, Suttons Corner, Springvale and Fort Gaines-Clay Airport.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0